The Boundaries of What a Trust Can Do

 A trust may be created only to the extent that its purposes are lawful, not contrary to public policy and possible to achieve.
 A trust and its terms must be for the benefit of its beneficiaries.

-Trusts Must Serve Their Beneficiaries
+Trusts Must Serve the Interests of the Beneficiaries

 In practice, most family trusts easily satisfy these requirements.
-They are set up to manage and distribute assets for the benefit of a spouse, children, or other loved ones.
+They are set up for asset management and distribution for a spouse, children, or other loved ones.
 The statute matters most when unusual or restrictive trust terms come into question.
-A condition that requires a beneficiary to do something illegal, for example, would not be enforceable.
-A provision that is simply impossible to fulfill would be treated the same way.